midnight1337/YoutubePlaylistScraper/README.md

 YoutubePlaylistScraper
 ===

-This simple project allows you to quickly scrap the data of any public playlist on youtube.
+This simple tool allows you to quickly scrap the metadata of any playlist on youtube.

-Data included:
-* Playlist info: title, owner, total views, count of videos
+* _Playlist_: title, owner, total views, count of videos
-* Video info: title, time duration, total views, url
+* _Video:_ title, time duration, total views, url

-Playlist data is saved into .JSON file, so it allows you to work with that.
+Fetched data is saved into .JSON file.

 ---

-In order to scrap playlist data, simply provide an playlist url.
+In order to start scraping a playlist, simply provide an playlist url that has public access.

 You can also provide few URLs at once, just separate them by using comma.